grafana/grafana/docs/sources/panels/visualizations/time-series/create-line-graphs.md

 Display a dashed line.
 When you choose this option, a list appears so that you can select the length and gap (length, gap) for the line dashes.

-Dash spacing set to 10, 10 (default)
+Dash spacing set to 10, 10 (default):

 ![Line style dashed 10, 10 example](/img/docs/time-series-panel/line-graph-line-style-dashed-10-10-7-4.png)

-Dash spacing set to 10, 30
+Dash spacing set to 10, 30:

 ![Line style dashed 10, 30 example](/img/docs/time-series-panel/line-graph-line-style-dashed-10-30-7-4.png)

-Dash spacing set to 40, 10
+Dash spacing set to 40, 10:

 ![Line style dashed 40, 10 example](/img/docs/time-series-panel/line-graph-line-style-dashed-40-10-7-4.png)